Last Updated on

 Deadlifting 240kg requires your forearms to isometrically hold the bar throughout.
 As do rack pulls, which are modified deadlifts that allow you to lift a heavier weight.

-Another exercise that is great for wrist strength is shrugs (either barbell, dumbbell or plate).
+Another exercise that is great for wrist strength are shrugs (either barbell, dumbbell or plate).
 Holding a bar that contains a heavy weight and keeping it steady whilst you shrug upwards will really help your forearms.

 If you’ve ever carried heavy shopping bags for longer than a mile you will be aware of how much this can movement can tax your forearms.